Last Updated on January 3, 2023 by James Castro

 Even more Issues with discount website pricing

-The issues become more apparent when site speed and optimization are a factor, but the themes are full of code-bloat, and no consideration was given to the user experience, conversions, or performance.
+The issues become more apparent when site speed and optimization are a factor.
+Still, the themes are full of code bloat, and no consideration was given to the user experience, conversions, or performance.

 Essentially, that means slower sites and poorer results.
 It means a bad user experience and a limited shelf-life for the site.

-Security can be compromised on discount sites too because often they use old code or free plugins which are not supported or outdated and buggy.
-They simply want to make margins on your account, so that’s the priority.
-If the site goes down it’s an upsell opportunity and if you look at the legal stuff, they’re covered if anything bad happens to you or your business.
+Security can be compromised on discount sites, too, because they often use old code or free plugins which are not supported or are outdated and buggy.
+They want to make margins on your account, so that’s the priority.
+If the site goes down, it’s an upsell opportunity, and if you look at the legal stuff, they’re covered if anything bad happens to you or your business.

 Content optimization on discount websites

-Content isn’t strategically placed, and it is doubtful that the images have much meaning or impact to or for the brand.
-Is the “Call to Action” is as basic as the broken chatbot in the corner which isn’t really connecting to anyone?
+Content isn’t strategically placed, and it is doubtful that the images have much meaning or impact on or for the brand.
+Is the “Call to Action” as basic as the broken chatbot in the corner, which isn’t connecting to anyone?
 It’s not a VIP experience for your customers.